Skip to Content

 • Paper map/atlas

 You should also keep a toolbox for trucking emergencies.
-This should include tools such as pliers, zip ties, a screwdriver, wrench set, and brake cleaner.
+This should include tools such as pliers, zip ties, a screwdriver, a wrench set, and a brake cleaner.

 In addition to these emergency items, you’ll want to have a complete first aid kit for both minor and more serious injuries.
 Your first aid kit should include the following: